• Movies

 Critique of Pure Reason Quotes

-All human knowledge begins with intuitions, proceeds from thence to concepts, and ends with ideas. - Immanuel Kant (Critique of Pure Reason Quotes)
+All human knowledge begins with intuitions, advances to concepts, and ends with ideas. - Immanuel Kant (Critique of Pure Reason Quotes)

 All human knowledge begins with intuitions, proceeds from thence to concepts, and ends with ideas.[Alle menschliche Erkenntnis mit Anschauungen an, geht von da zu Begriffen un endigt mit Ideen.]